-The developmental team practices with SWAC and CBAC with three practices available per week and its swimmers may participate in meets when ready.
+The developmental team is part of CBST-SAL and its members practice with CBST-SAL, having three practices available per week.
+Developmental team swimmers may participate in meets when the coaches determine that they are ready.

 Each Central Bucks School District high school has a swim team available to the students in 9th through 12th grades districted to Central Bucks.
 Information about these teams should be obtained by the swimmers from their high school coach or school office as they are not administered through the community school.

 Determining Which Team Best Suits Your Swimmer(Please also see note below about the pre-team clinic.):

 Team swimming is appropriate for swimmers ages seven and above* who:

 The developmental team is appropriate for swimmers who are not yet ready for CBST-SAL but:

 - can swim all four competitive strokes (freestyle, backstroke, breaststroke, butterfly)

 - have the endurance and attention span to practice for an hour or more (depending on age)